-"The University of Alberta is committed to the highest standards of academic integrity and honesty.
+The University of Alberta is committed to the highest standards of academic integrity and honesty.
 Students are expected to be familiar with these standards regarding academic honesty and to uphold the policies of the University in this respect.
-Students are particularly urged to familiarize themselves with provisions of the Code of Student Behaviour (online the at http://www.governance.ualberta.ca/en/CodesofConductandResidenceCommunityStandards/CodeofStudentBehaviou r.aspx) and avoid any behaviour that could potentially result in suspicions of cheating, plagiarism, misrepresentation of facts and/or participation in an offence.
-Academic dishonesty is a serious offence and can result in suspension or expulsion from the University."
+Students are particularly urged to familiarize themselves with the provisions of the Code of Student Behaviour (online at www.governance.ualberta.ca) and avoid any behaviour which could potentially result in suspicions of cheating, plagiarism, misrepresentation of facts and/or participation in an offence.
+Academic dishonesty is a serious offence and can result in suspension or expulsion from the University.